jhoang92/week11-friendfinder/README.md

 `path`<br>

 # How-To
-Users will follow an upcoming Heroku link to use the application.
+Users will follow the Heroku link to use the application.